iymcs m200gt moonen

 Acceptance of professional CoCs are always on a case-by-case basis.
 It is very important that any professional CoC adheres as close as possible to the STCW Convention for watch-keeping.

-As the iymcs professional Certifications of Competency are restricted in their usage, the Flag Administration may consider the following to undertake:
+As the Iymcs professional Certifications of Competency are restricted in their usage, the Flag Administration may consider the following to undertake:

-1. Acceptance of the iymcs CoC as is for the position on a particular vessel according to their manning scale requirements.
+1. Acceptance of the Iymcs CoC as is for the position on a particular vessel according to their manning scale requirements.

-2. iymcs CoC Endorsed by the Flag for their flagged vessels subject to any restrictions specified by the Flag.
+2. Iymcs CoC Endorsed by the Flag for their flagged vessels subject to any restrictions specified by the Flag.

-3. iymcs CoC is used to qualify for a Flag Administration issued STCW Coded CoC possibly subject to an oral examination.
+3. Iymcs CoC is used to qualify for a Flag Administration issued STCW Coded CoC possibly subject to an oral examination.

-4. iymcs CoC is used to qualify as an entry qualification for a higher level CoC course(s).
+4. Iymcs CoC is used to qualify as an entry qualification for a higher level CoC course(s).

 STCW Code Adherence: